VersionLens/loops-python-unofficial/README.md

 - `userGroup`
 - `userId`

-You are able to add custom properties to your contacts when using the API (explained in each method below).
-Any custom properties will be added to contact objects in API responses.
+## Custom contact properties

+You can use custom contact properties in API calls.
+Please make sure to [add custom properties](https://loops.so/docs/contacts/properties#custom-contact-properties) in your Loops account before using them with the SDK.

 ## Methods